List of Ronin Warriors characters: Sage Date

-When the Ancient One sends him to the Catasota Gulch Pinnacles to unlock his Armor's true power, Sage realizes that the Armors can be used for good or evil.
-In the OVA Gaiden, Shikaiden and the Mad Scientist capture him and his Armor is used to kill people in New York, including Runa's brother.
+When the Ancient One sends him to the Catasota Gulch Pinnacles (Note: Akiyoshidai Plateau in the Japanese version) to unlock his Armor's true power, Sage realizes that the Armors can be used for good or evil.
+In the OVA Gaiden, Shikaiden and the Mad Scientist capture him and his Armor is used to kill people in New York, including Rhuna's brother.

 Sage's family name, Date, is derived from Date Masamune, with his hairstyle covering one eye being a reference to how Masamune was blind in one eye and was known as "The One-Eyed Dragon".

 Cye Mori

 Cye Mori, known in Japan as Shin Mori (毛利 伸, Mōri Shin), is the Warrior of Water (水の戦士, Sui no Senshi) and the oldest of the Warriors.
 He wears the Armor of Torrent (水滸の鎧, Suiko no Yoroi), which represents the element of Water and the virtue Shin (信, Trust).
 His rival is Sekhmet.
+He holds a great attachment to water and enjoys immersing himself in it whenever possible.
+He also holds a great deal of care for nature - especially that of the sea - due to his belief that water is the element of life and how all life depends on water, getting furious whenever it is defiled in some way.

 He wields a Jūmonji yari with prongs that can close, allowing him to grab opponents from afar or cut through obstacles, and the Armor is equipped with a tantō dagger and a claw-like weapon on the gauntlet.
 His finishing move is Super Wave Smasher (超流破, Chōryūha), a powerful burst of water.
 Cye's transformation call is Armor of Torrent, Tao-Shin (武装、水滸, Busō Suiko).

-When the Ancient One sends him to the Sea of Toyama to unlock his Armor's true power, he encounters a clone of himself, Red Torrent, which he defeats by purifying the water around him.
+When the Ancient One sends him to the Sea of Toyama (Note: Naruto Strait in the Japanese version.) to unlock his Armor's true power, he encounters a clone of himself, Red Torrent, which he defeats by purifying the water around him.

 According to Cye, his family is said to be descendants of Mōri Motonari.